isc-projects/bind9/README.md

 To support storing configuration data for runtime-added zones in an LMDB database, the server must be linked with liblmdb.
-If this is installed in a nonstandard location, specify the prefix using "with-lmdb=/prefix".
+If this is installed in a nonstandard location, specify the prefix using `with-lmdb=/prefix`.

 To support GeoIP location-based ACLs, the server must be linked with libGeoIP.
-This is not turned on by default; BIND must be configured with "--with-geoip".
-If the library is installed in a nonstandard location, use specify the prefix using "--with-geoip=/prefix".
+This is not turned on by default; BIND must be configured with `--with-geoip`.
+If the library is installed in a nonstandard location, specify the prefix using `--with-geoip=/prefix`.

-For DNSTAP packet logging, you must have installed libfstrm [https://github.com/farsightsec/fstrm](https://github.com/farsightsec/fstrm) and libprotobuf-c [https://developers.google.com/protocol-buffers](https://developers.google.com/protocol-buffers), and BIND must be configured with "--enable-dnstap".
+For DNSTAP packet logging, you must have installed libfstrm [https://github.com/farsightsec/fstrm](https://github.com/farsightsec/fstrm) and libprotobuf-c [https://developers.google.com/protocol-buffers](https://developers.google.com/protocol-buffers), and BIND must be configured with `--enable-dnstap`.

+On Linux, process capabilities are managed in user space using the `libcap` library, which can be installed on most Linux systems via the `libcap-dev` or `libcap-devel` module.
+Process capability support can also be disabled by configuring with `--disable-linux-caps`.

 Portions of BIND that are written in Python, including `dnssec-keymgr`, `dnssec-coverage`, `dnssec-checkds`, and some of the